KraToSza1/whats-4-dinner/README.md

 ---

 *"For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life." - John 3:16*

+*"I can do all things through Christ who strengthens me." - Philippians 4:13*

+*"Trust in the Lord with all your heart and lean not on your own understanding." - Proverbs 3:5*

+*"Be still, and know that I am God." - Psalm 46:10*

+*"The Lord is my shepherd, I lack nothing." - Psalm 23:1*

+*"Cast all your anxiety on him because he cares for you." - 1 Peter 5:7*

+*"For I know the plans I have for you," declares the Lord, "plans to prosper you and not to harm you, plans to give you hope and a future." - Jeremiah 29:11*

+*"Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God." - Philippians 4:6*

+*"Jesus said, 'I am the way and the truth and the life.
+No one comes to the Father except through me.'" - John 14:6*

+*"The Lord will fight for you; you need only to be still." - Exodus 14:14*

+*"And we know that in all things God works for the good of those who love him, who have been called according to his purpose." - Romans 8:28*

+*"The Lord is close to the brokenhearted and saves those who are crushed in spirit." - Psalm 34:18*

+*"Come to me, all you who are weary and burdened, and I will give you rest." - Matthew 11:28*

+*"But those who hope in the Lord will renew their strength.
+They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint." - Isaiah 40:31*

+*"Have I not commanded you?
+Be strong and courageous.
+Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go." - Joshua 1:9*